UdelaRInterior/ansible-role-matrix-synapse/README.md

 # Ansibe Role Matrix Synapse
 ### From source with Nginx reverse proxy and PostgreSQL / SQLite

-Role that automates the installation and configuration of a Matrix Synapse homeserver using the [`from source`](https://github.com/matrix-org/synapse/blob/master/INSTALL.md#installing-from-source) method, recommended option to have the most updated version that doesn't suffer known security vulnerabilities.
+Role that automates the installation, update and configuration of a Matrix Synapse homeserver using the [`from source`](https://github.com/matrix-org/synapse/blob/master/INSTALL.md#installing-from-source) method, recommended option to have the most updated version that doesn't suffer known security vulnerabilities.

 Also based on the recommendation, a Nginx reverse proxy and valid Let's Encrypt certificates are configured to simplify communication with clients and federated servers.